cython/cython/docs/src/userguide/extension_types.rst

     import typing
     def widen_shrubbery(sh: typing.Optional[Shrubbery], extra_width):
         if sh is None:
-            # We want to raise custom exception in case of None value.
+            # We want to raise a custom exception in case of a None value.
             raise ValueError
         sh.width = sh.width + extra_width